The Rowthorne trail is part of the Phoenix Greenways which are a network of trails that run through Derbyshire and Nottinghamshire.

 What makes Rowthorne Special?

 The trail passes through Rowthorne Local Nature Reserve (LNR) which is great for wildlife with habitats of mature oak and ash woodlands, wildflower meadows, limestone grassland terraces and pools and wetlands.

 At the Batley Lane end, the LNR includes part of the Teversal to Pleasley Site of Special Scientific Interest (SSSI).

 What you might see

 Wetter areas at the foot of the embankment and a small stream side meadow are great places to spot grass snakes, butterflies and moths.

 The steep embankments of this disused railway provide excellent habitats for a wide range of limestone loving plants such as bird’s foot trefoil and bee orchid.

-A leaflet of circular walks, starting at Rowthorne car park and including areas of the Hardwick estate, has been produced in partnership with the National Trust and is attached to this page.
-It is also available from our visitor centres.
+A leaflet of circular walks, starting at Rowthorne car park and including areas of the Hardwick estate, has been produced in partnership with the National Trust.
+The leaflet is attached to this page and also available from our visitor centres.